Skip to main content

 History & Culture in Arta

-The origins of Artá are lost in time but many prehistoric remains have been found around the town, as well as traces of the Roman and Moorish domination.
-The name Arta derives from the Arab word “Gertan” for garden.
-Artá's fortress was built during the Muslim reign when the peninsula was called Yartan.
+The origins of Artá are lost in time, but many prehistoric remains have been found around the town, as well as traces of the Roman and Moorish domination.
+The name Artá derives from the Arab word “Gertan” for garden.
+Artá's fortress was built during the Moorish reign when the peninsula was called Yartan.
 Its walls still surround the 16th-century pilgrimage church of Sant Salvador, a Gothic-style church which replaced the ancient parish church consecrated in 1248 on the site of an earlier mosque.
 Sant Salvador is today one of Artà’s most iconic landmarks, it stands at the top of a hill overlooking the town and boasts panoramic views across Mallorca’s landscape all the way to the coast.

 From the 16th to the 18th century

-Between the 16th and 18th centuries, Arta’s textile industry flourished, as did the town’s population.
+Between the 16th and 18th centuries, Artá’s textile industry flourished, as did the town’s population.
 Archaeological sites around this area have unearthed woven fibres that suggest basket weaving is something the area has been specialising in for a number of years.

-From the 19th century to our days
+From the 19th century

 Sights & Attractions in Arta